nmerovingian/FreeSim/README.md

 $ python MainWindow.py
 ```

+# Case Studies
+Case studies are perfect starting point for simulations.
+The cases allow you to input simulation parameters according to the parameter guide provided and see the nice agreement with experiments!
+The cases provided in the *Case Study* folder are:

+* Case Study\MeNP reduction at a hemispherical electrode
+* Case Study\RuHex Au macroelectrode CV

+Each case comes with a *Background and Parameters.md* file for the experimental backgrounds and parameters.
+An experimental voltammogram is provided too.
+In addition, if you don't want to type these parameters mannually, **you can just load the *Simulation Seeting.pkl* file and run the simulations!**

 # Future plans
 The authors may include 2-D simulation of a microdisc elelctrode.
 You may also leave your preferred mechanism in the discussion forum and we will try our best to consider that!